clulab/processors/README-M1.md

 # Processors on M1 Macs

-This library works natively on M1 Macs due to the fact that our [DyNet wrapper](https://github.com/clulab/fatdynet) includes native support for M1 processors starting with version `0.4.1`.
+This library works natively on M1 Macs.

 To install one (or more!)
 Java Virtual Machines (JVM) on Macs we recommend [sdkman](https://sdkman.io).
 The steps to follow (instructions by [Gus Hahn-Powell](https://linguistics.arizona.edu/user/gus-hahn-powell)) are the following: